Free Call (Within Australia) 1800 449 858

 Are you eligible for Australian permanent residence?

-If you would like to know if you are eligible to apply for Australian permanent residence, contact Interstaff’s registered migration agents for a free assessment on 08 9221 3388 or visas@interstaff.com
+If you would like to know if you are eligible to apply for Australian permanent residence, contact Interstaff’s registered migration agents for an assessment on +61 8 9221 3388 (or National Free Call 1800 449 858) or [email protected]

 Source: Perth Now, ABC News, ABC News and The West Australian